ignite/backend/readme.md

 ​
 Once the service is run it will keep collecting transactions as new blocks are generated.
 ​
-Finally run the `api` service to start the gRPC server:
+Finally, run the `api` service to start the gRPC server:
 ​
 ```bash
 bin/ignite-backend api start --database-name backend -P sslmode=disable --log-level debug